tanjong pagar

 • Raffles Place

-Try Tian Tian Hainanese Chicken Rice’s signature dish — it’s blend of garlic and chilli sauce goes well with the fragrant rice and deboned chicken smothered in light soy sauce.
-For something less intense, check out Zhen Zhen Porridge where its steaming hot bowls of chicken and fish porridge topped with ginger shreds will leave you satisfied for cheap.
+Try Tian Tian Hainanese Chicken Rice’s signature dish — fragrant rice and deboned chicken smothered in light soy sauce, best paired with garlic and chilli sauce.
+For something less intense, check out Zhen Zhen Porridge for steaming hot bowls of chicken and fish porridge topped with ginger shreds.

 • Tanjong Pagar

 Rishi Naleendra is a prodigy among chefs.
-His restaurant on Amoy Street, however, breaks away from the modern-Australian cocoon he was known for at Cheek by Jowl.
-The menu at Cloudstreet showcase progressive dishes that take inspiration from Australia, Japan, Sri Lanka and other parts of the world.
+His restaurant on Amoy Street, however, breaks away from the modern Australian cocoon he was known for at Cheek by Jowl.
+The menu at Cloudstreet showcases progressive dishes that take inspiration from Australia, Japan, Sri Lanka and other parts of the world.
+Tasting menus are priced from $248 for a six-course lunch on Fridays and Saturdays, and beverage pairings are priced from $268.
+Here’s a tip if you’re heading over: set aside at least three hours for your tastings so you can enjoy the full culinary experience.

 • Hawker